simdjson/simdjson/doc/ondemand_design.md

 their own custom data structures.

 The DOM approach was the only way to parse JSON documents up to version 0.6 of the simdjson library.
-Our DOM API looks similar to our On Demand example, except it calls `parse` instead of `iterate`:
+Our DOM API looks similar to our On-Demand example, except it calls `parse` instead of `iterate`:

 ```c++